How Social Security Benefits Are Calculated (2026): AWI, Bend Points & the 35-Year Rule

 6 min read

-What Is the Social Security Calculator?
+What determines your Social Security benefit?

 Who Will Benefit from This Calculator?